gamechanger/dusty/docs/specs/bundle-specs.md

 ```
 description: The website!
 Does not include the iOS app API.
 ```
 The description key tells what this bundle is for.
-It is exposed to the user when they type `dusty bundles list`
+It is exposed to the user when they type `dusty bundles list`.

 ### apps
 ```